sebi06/BioFormatsRead/README.rst

 bfimage
 ===============================

-This package can be used to read image data using BioFormats into numpy arrays.
+This collection of scripts can be used to read image data using BioFormats into numpy arrays.
 It was initially created to simplify reading CZI image files, but should work with many more image data files thanks to BioFormats.

+The main scripts are:

+*   bftools.py
+*   czitools.py
+*   misctools.py
+*   czifile.py

 :Author: Sebastian Rhode

-:Version: 2017.03.26
+:Version: 2017.05.02

 Important Requirements
 ----------------------